Catoverflow/dst-server/readme.md

 chmod -R 777 ./MyDediServer
 ~~~~

+You can pull this script from docker hub: `catoverflow/dst-server`, or build yourself:

-Change the arguments according to your settings.
+> Change the arguments according to your settings.
 Base location is by default set to `/home/steam` in steamcmd.

 ~~~~shell
 docker build . -t dst-dedicated:latest